adriantang-job/participant/README.md

 ### Error handling

-The errors are probably handled and reported by HTTP status code.
+The errors are properly handled and reported by HTTP status code.
 Details are included in the response body error objects.

 More checking can be included later.
 For example, the system now only checks if a participant phone number is provided